 LloydsTSB and the itSMF

 Rick Godbolt added: 'LloydsTSB has been attending itSMF events for the last three years and has found it very useful to hear from other people about the way in which they have implemented service management processes.
 The itSMF is also a source of great tips and technical information and has provided a good platform for networking.'

-These events have allowed LloydsTSB to meet up with new people, arrange site visits to their organizations and build relationships.
+These events have allowed LloydsTSB to meet up with new people, arrange site visits to their organisations and build relationships.
 Through these relationships they have been able to benefit from the hints and stories about the way things could be done better when developing the processes for BS 15000.

 In return LloydsTSB has hosted visits for other firms and, although in most instances they are handling bigger processes than the visitors, they have still been able to learn from each other.